invertase/react-native-firebase/docs/remote-config/quick-start.md

 In some cases you may want to fetch values from the console in the background without the process visibly impacting your application.
-To prevent any race conditions where values are being requested (i.e. via `getValue`) before they have been fetched and activated, it is recommended you set default values using the `setDefaults` property:
+To prevent any race conditions where values are being requested (i.e. via `getValue`) before they have been fetched and activated, it is recommended you set default values using the `setDefaults` method:

 ```js
 import remoteConfig from '@react-native-firebase/remote-config';